Suze Rotolo

-Susan Elizabeth Rotolo (November 20, 1943 - February 25, 2011), known as Suze Rotolo (/ˈsuːziː/ SOO-zee), was an American artist, widely known as Bob Dylan's girlfriend from 1961 to 1964.
+Susan Elizabeth Rotolo (November 20, 1943 - February 25, 2011), known as Suze Rotolo (/ˈsuːziː/ SOO-zee), was an American artist and political activist.
+From 1961 to 1964, she was in a relationship with musician Bob Dylan.
 Dylan later acknowledged her strong influence on his music and art during that period.
 Rotolo is the woman walking with him on the cover of his 1963 album The Freewheelin' Bob Dylan, a photograph by the Columbia Records studio photographer Don Hunstein.
 In her book A Freewheelin' Time: A Memoir of Greenwich Village in the Sixties, Rotolo described her time with Dylan and other figures in the folk music and bohemian scene in Greenwich Village, New York.
 She discussed her upbringing as a "red diaper" baby; a child of Communist Party USA members during the McCarthy Era.
 As an artist, she specialized in artists' books and taught at the Parsons School of Design in New York City.